givemepower8/Phaser3Practices/docs/COC.md

 Elixir troop and dark elixir troop.

 Barrack level unlocks new type of troops.
-Also the number and level of barracks determine how quick troop is trained.
+Also the number and level of barracks determine how quick troops can be trained.

 No need to protect barracks.

 ### Camp

-The camp level decides how much housing space for the troops.
-Each army camp has housing space 65 at TH11, 70 at TH12.
-4 Camps in total, so TH11 260, TH12 280 in total.
+The camp level determines how much housing capacity for the troops.
+Each army camp has housing space 50 at TH8, 55 at TH9, 60 at TH10, 65 at TH11, 70 at TH12.
+4 Camps in total, so TH08 200, TH09 220, TH10 240, TH11 260, TH12 280 in total.

-Each clan castle level 11 adds 30 extra and level 12 adds 40 extra.
+Camp should be always upgraded as early as possible so to strengthen the attack.

-Always maximize camp as soon as possible so to strengthen the attack.
+Each clan castle adds extra housing capacity.
+TH8 20, TH9 25, TH10 30, TH11 35, TH12 40.

 No need to protect army camp.

 ### Laboratory

 Laboratory enables research on higher level of troops.
+Laboratory should be always upgraded as early as possible so to get stronger troops.

 | Level | Hitpoints | Build Cost Elixir | Build Time | Experience Gained XP | Town Hall Level Required |
 | ----- | --------- | ----------------- | ---------- | -------------------- | ------------------------ |